P/E RATIO: [PASS]

 The P/E of a company must be greater than 5 to eliminate weak companies, but not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
-Unfortunately the P/E ratio for MSTR's is not available.
-Hence, no opinion can be rendered at the present time.
+MSTR's P/E is 36.02, , while the current market PE is 15.00.
+Therefore, it passes the first test.

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [PASS]

 Revenue Growth must not be substantially less than earnings growth.
 For earnings to continue to grow over time they must be supported by a comparable or better sales growth rate and not just by cost cutting or other non-sales measures.
 MSTR's revenue growth is 5.92%, while it's earnings growth rate is -17.28%, Based on the average of the 3, 4 and 5 year historical EPS growth rates.
 Therefore, MSTR passes this criterion.

 Another important issue regarding sales growth is that the rate of quarterly sales growth is rising.
 To evaluate this, the change from this quarter last year to the present quarter (-14.33%) must be examined, and then compared to the previous quarter last year compared to the previous quarter (4.95%) of the current year.
 Sales growth for the prior must be greater than the latter.
 For MSTR this criterion has not been met and fails this test.

 The earnings numbers of a company should be examined from various different angles.
 Three of these angles are stability in the trend of earnings, earnings persistence, and earnings acceleration.
 To evaluate stability, the stock has to pass the following four criteria.

 The first of these criteria is that the current EPS be positive.
 MSTR's EPS ($1.03) pass this test.

 QUARTERLY EARNINGS ONE YEAR AGO: [FAIL]